AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-Among the celebrated fathers who have left no record of their views of human destiny, but who, from their positions, and the relations they sustained, must, beyond all rational doubt, have been Universalists, may be mentioned Athenodorus, who was a student of Origen\'s, and a bishop in Pontus; Heraclas, a convert of Origen\'s, his assistant and successor in the school at Alexandria, and bishop of Alexandria; Firmilian, a scholar of Origen\'s, and bishop of Caesarea; and Palladius, bishop in Asia Minor.
+Among the celebrated fathers who have left no record of their views of human destiny, but who, from their positions, and the relations they sustained, must, beyond all rational doubt, have been Universalists, may be mentioned Athenodorus, who was a student of Origen's, and a bishop in Pontus; Heraclas, a convert of Origen's, his assistant and successor in the school at Alexandria, and bishop of Alexandria; Firmilian, a scholar of Origen's, and bishop of Caesarea; and Palladius, bishop in Asia Minor.

 ## Firmilian.